epeios-q37/zelbinium-docs/site/en/support/_index.md

 ![](./CrowdfundingAnimation.gif)

-With *Zelbinium*, instead of spending their time on video games or social media, with all the risks of addiction that entails, your children will use their smartphones to create their own applications.
-By making it easy to share their creations, *Zelbinium* will give your kids the opportunity to forge new bonds with their peers, reducing the risk of cyberbullying while stimulating their creativity.
+With *Zelbinium*, instead of spending their time on video games or social media, with all the risks of addiction that entails, your kids will be using their smartphones for a far more exciting activity: creating their own applications.
+And by making it easy to share their creations, *Zelbinium* will probably become one of our children's favorite discussion topics, reducing the risk of cyberbullying while stimulating their creativity.

 <style>
   <!-- Retrait règle thème Hugo. -->